Juanpablo9717/companies-app/README.md

-# Crated with React JS and Google Firebase
+# Created with React JS and Google Firebase